 New Wolfram Language Books: Don’t Stop Learning Just Because It’s Summer

-July 31, 2018 — Chapin Langenheim, Editorial Project Coordinator, Web and Product Release Management
+July 31, 2018 — Chapin Langenheim, Editorial Project Coordinator, Project Management

 It’s not really late summer unless you’re armed with an apple and a good book.
 There’s been a recent slew of incredible books utilizing the capabilities of the Wolfram Language that make sure your coding knowledge never stops growing and your reading list stays stocked.
 (And be sure to check the farmers’ market for those apples.)

 Your Raspberry Pi’s standard system software comes with the Wolfram Language, and using this bundle to break into the world of AI will complete your computing platform toolbox.
 Read about how author Donald J. Norris uses the Wolfram Language for deep machine learning demonstrations.
 You can also consider ExternalEvaluate (an exciting new feature made available in Version 11.3 of the Wolfram Language) as a way of incorporating skills taught in Python into your Wolfram Notebooks.

 Do you only have time for a quick read?
 Authors Sujaul Chowdhury and Ponkog Kumar Das have got you covered!
 Study numerical solutions to differential equations of elementary physics problems using Euler, second-order Runge–Kutta methods and Mathematica.
 The authors explore using Mathematica for dealing with complex numbers, solving linear equations and dealing with matrices—complex topics handled well in 58 pages.

 Mathematica was created by a physicist, and with Jim Napolitano’s recent book you can learn how easy it is to use Mathematica for physics.
 Starting with the basics, this book spans across vectors and matrices, random number generation and data analysis, differential and integral calculus and beyond, all while explaining problem solving in a step-by-step fashion.